rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 WooCommerce Product Feed Manager lets you auto-sync the product feed to be automatically sent and updated on Google Merchant Shop.
 You can easily set this up by following the steps in this <a href="https://www.youtube.com/watch?v=CVMqRunbW5g" target="_blank">tutorial</a>
 This feature is only there for Google Merchant Shops and no other merchant shops for now.
-For other shops such as Amazon or eBay, you will have to download the generated feed and upload it on your Merchant shop’s feed import section manually.
+For other shops such as eBay, you will have to download the generated feed and upload it on your Merchant shop’s feed import section manually.
 =  How do I upgrade to pro? =
 You may use the WooCommerce Product Feed Manager to generate feed for up to 50 items in total in the free version.
 You may remove this limit and get feed for unlimited products by upgrading to PRO.
 To upgrade to PRO, you may purchase a license key from: